Plumbings of lens spaces and crepant resolutions of compound $A_n$ singularities: Introduction

+It can be shown that this map is a split injection, see \cite{ksws}, Section 5.
+On the B-side, the faithfulness of the (generalized) pure braid group action on $D^b\mathit{Coh}(\widehat{Y}_f)$ is established for all $3$-fold flopping contractions by Hirano-Wemyss \cite{hwf}. \end{remark}

 We end the introduction by providing an outline of the paper.
 In Section \ref{section:pre}, we recall some preliminary facts about plumbings of cotangent bundles and crepant resolutions of $cA_n$ singularities.
 In Section \ref{section:computation}, we compute the wrapped Fukaya category of $\ring{W}_f$ over any field $\mathbb{K}$.
-This is then used in Section \ref{section:HMS} to prove the results concerning homological mirror symmetry and braid group actions.
+This is then used in Section \ref{section:HMS} to prove the results concerning homological mirror symmetry claimed in Section \ref{section:hms}.
+In Section \ref{section:Symp} we study the compactly supported symplectic mapping class group of the Stein manifolds $\ring{W}_f$ using homological mirror symmetry, and prove Theorem \ref{theorem:MCG}.